devlocker/breakfast/getting_started/index.md

 	create  app/frontend/css/app.scss
 	create  app/frontend/images/.gitkeep
 	create  app/frontend/vendor/.gitkeep
-		 run  npm install from "."
+		 run  yarn install from "."
 ~~~

 Read the linked pages for more information on some of the generated files.